 .
 Lyrical Dissonance

 often arises when a director fails to appreciate that a sufficiently-subtle protest song is not in fact the upbeat anthem he believes it to be.
+Or sometimes it's entirely intentional on the part of the writer.

 This sort of music is at least Older Than Steam